datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 22 Feb 2024

 ## Core
 * Fixed OpsCenter startup failure for customers using a separate storage cluster.
-Added `alert_on_no_host_available` to the `[storage_cassandra]` section of the cluster conf.
-When set to `true`  triggers a message in the backup opscenter logs if *opscenterd* is unable to make a cql connection to the storage cluster.
+Added `alert_on_no_host_available` to the `[storage_cassandra]` section of the cluster configuration.
+A setting of `true`  triggers a message in the backup opscenter logs when *opscenterd* is unable to make a cql connection to the storage cluster.
 (OPSC-17488)
 * Added `heartbeat_warn_window` to the `[failover]` section of the `opscenterd.conf`.
 When set to non zero integer value (seconds), Backup OpsCenter triggers a message in the backup opscenter logs if it does not receive heartbeat from Primary OpsCenter in the given window and added `heartbeat_log_level` to the `[failover]` section of the opscenterd conf.
 When set to one of these values in `info`, `debug`, `trace` primary and backup OpsCenter logs all the heartbeat communication activities at the set level.
 (OPSC-17388)

 # Release Notes for OpsCenter 6.8.33